 General Tips

 First things first: food.
-Nothing hits the spot more like eating locally.
-There are plenty of street food options in Hong Kong and some outdoor restaurants with shared table seating.
-Find one with a menu you can read or pictures you can point to and join in wherever there’s a seat.
+Nothing is more quintessentially Hong Kong than eating locally.
+The city offers plenty of street food options and outdoor restaurants with shared table seating.
+Look for a spot with a menu you can read or with pictures to point to, and join in wherever there’s a seat.
+Secondly, Hong Kong isn’t exactly known for being budget-friendly, so be prepared to plan your trip with a budget if necessary.

-The best time to visit Hong Kong is from September to November.
-It’s generally dry, sunny and warm.
-June to August is typically hot, humid and rainy so it might be worth avoiding if you have flexibility in your trip.
-Hong Kong is broken up into three distinct regions: Hong Kong Island, Kowloon and the New Territories.
+The best time to visit Hong Kong is from September to November, when the weather is generally dry, sunny, and warm.
+In contrast, June to August is typically hot, humid, and rainy, so it might be worth avoiding if you have flexibility in your travel plans.
+Hong Kong is divided into three distinct regions: Hong Kong Island, Kowloon, and the New Territories.
+The city’s gay scene is centered on Hong Kong Island, particularly around Soho and Lan Kwai Fong (LKF).

 You can download the Gay Hong Kong guide for free.
 Just provide your email address and we’ll email you a PDF.